A virtuoso program for helping you discover the sky, the myths and the meanings of fixed stars.

 You can see examples of both types of report for the famous and historical figures below.

-Starlight is delivered on CD media, to unlock and use Starlight a Licence Key is required which will be transmitted to you via Email.
+Starlight is delivered by download.
+To unlock and use Starlight a Licence Key is required and a temporary key will be transmitted to you when you download the software.
+We will then, a week to 10 days later, send you your unique key via Email.

 The minimum system requirements to run Starlight are: